Augustana is ranked No. 1 on U.S. News' 2021 Most Innovative Schools list among liberal arts colleges in Illinois and No. 42 nationally.

 • While many colleges and universities recently turned to test-optional admissions policies in reaction to problems presented by the pandemic, Augustana has been test-optional for nearly 20 years.
 The admissions team noticed long ago the benefits to adopting a test-optional policy, one where ACT and SAT scores are not required for admission.
 Augustana students haven't been defined by test scores for more than two decades.

-Read about more Augustana rankings and recognition from U.S. News & World Report and other publications and organizations.
+Read about more Augustana College rankings and recognition from U.S. News & World Report and other publications and organizations, as well as The Council of Independent Colleges report on innovation that highlights Augustana.